MeltTechAu/MeltTechSP/README.md

 download zip unzip to main pi home directory

 How to install
-Rename directory to melttech copy  paste to home directory of  RPI
+Rename directory to MeltTech copy  paste to home directory of  RPI

 in terminal copy paste

-$    cd melttech
+$    cd MeltTech
 $    python3 -m venv venv
 $    source venv/bin/activate
 $    pip install -r requirements.txt

 that will install it now to run it in terminal type or copy  paste one line at a time below

-$    cd melttech
+$    cd MeltTech
 $    source venv/bin/activate
 $    python kiln_controller.py